FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

 <p><strong>Note:</strong></p>
 <p>A user of one of the Axway Email Plug-ins must either have Allow this account to login by email selected or have the identical values in the Email Contact field and the Login Name field.</p>
 </blockquote></li>
-<li>Select <strong>Allow this account to submit transfers using the Transfers RESTful API</strong> to enable calls from the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> REST file transfer API authenticated with the credentials from this account.
+<li>Select <strong>Allow this account to submit transfers using the Transfers RESTful API</strong> to enable calls from the {{< SecureTransport/componentshortname  >}} REST file transfer API authenticated with the credentials from this account.
 When this option is selected, the account will be allowed to trigger server initiated transfers using the Transfers RESTful API resource and retrieve the tracking information for these transfers.</li>
-<li><p>Select <strong>Password is stored locally (not in external directory)</strong> to store the password locally in the system. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> stores the passwords of real, LDAP, SiteMinder, and SSO users in an external directory, and the passwords of virtual users are stored in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> database.<br />
+<li><p>Select <strong>Password is stored locally (not in external directory)</strong> to store the password locally in the system. {{< SecureTransport/componentshortname  >}} stores the passwords of real, LDAP, SiteMinder, and SSO users in an external directory, and the passwords of virtual users are stored in the {{< SecureTransport/componentshortname  >}} database.<br />
 </p>
 <blockquote>
 <p><strong>Note:</strong></p>